ZeroWillHero/HR-Chatbot-REST-API-/README.md

 # Python Chat Bot For the HR Managment System
-## please follow the instructions to add run the bot
+## please follow the instructions to run the bot